 see all...Viewing 3 out of 10 projects

-Having graduated a Master of Architecture from Roger Williams University in May 2013, I have put in more than my share of all-nighters in the design studio over the past six years.
-Now, I am prepared to continue that level of commitment into the professional world.
-I bring a lot to the table with not only my understanding of Architectural theory but my knowledge of today's most popular design software, a steady yet artistic hand, and a dual minor in Construction Management, and Art & Architecture History.
+Having graduated a Master of Architecture from Roger Williams University in May 2013, I have put in more than my share of all-nighters in the design studio for six years.
+In addition to an architectural degree I also have a dual minor in Construction Management, and Art & Architecture History.

 I have had many experiences at RWU that I am eager to build upon.
 A semester abroad in Florence at the Palazzo Rucellai and other locales throughout Italy, together with a comprehensive design project at the Alhambra in Granada, Spain have enabled me to experience the architecture of many different cultures.
 I have developed a level of awareness that goes beyond the classroom, and a goal of being able to travel for my profession in the future.